Appraisal vs. Inspection: 4 Key Differences

 Are a home inspection and home appraisal the same thing?

 An inspection and an appraisal involve a professional carefully looking over a home.
-However, an appraisal is a real estate appraiser’s estimate of what the house is currently worth and helps a lender determine the loan amount.
+However, an appraisal is a real estate appraiser’s estimate of a house’s current value and helps a lender determine the loan amount.
 An inspection assesses the condition of the house to identify safety or quality issues.

 What if an appraisal is lower than the listed sale price?